aspose-html-cloud/aspose-html-cloud-dotnet/docs/HtmlApi.md

-Example of initialization by user credentials with explicit authentication service and HTML API service URLs using the configuration builder:
+An example of initialization by user credentials with explicit authentication service and HTML API service URLs using the configuration builder:

 ```
 var AppSid = "clientid";